amidaware/trmm-docs/docs/av.md

 They are usually fraught with false-positives because we live in a world of complex greys, not black and white.

+We are facing significant challenges due to the stringent policies of antivirus companies.
+Antivirus software is a critical tool for safeguarding Windows systems against viruses, trojans, and other malicious threats.
+However, the aggressive approach of some antivirus companies towards virus and trojan protection often results in legitimate software, such as Tactical RMM, being misclassified as malware.

+For instance, Tactical RMM is designed to assist IT professionals and system administrators in managing and monitoring systems remotely.
+This, while essential for operational efficiency and security, can sometimes be flagged by antivirus solutions as potential threats.
+This classification occurs despite the primary use of Tactical RMM for legitimate, constructive purposes.
+The rationale behind such decisions is that if a tool could potentially be leveraged for malicious activities, it must be treated as a threat.
+This stance overlooks the reality that the majority of users employ these tools for valid and positive reasons.

+Some antivirus companies adopt a slightly more nuanced approach by labeling these tools as "Security Threats" or "Riskware."
+While this is a less severe classification than labeling them as viruses or trojans, it still hinders users by quarantining or deleting the tools, effectively preventing their use.
+Moreover, the distinction between "Virus" and "Riskware" is lost on many users, leading to confusion and undue concern and why do they not class other RMMs the same?

+The issue of overzealous protection is not unique to Tactical RMM.
+Other developers, both small and large, encounter similar problems with antivirus software flagging their products without clear justification.
+Examples include utilities that do not even involve password recovery or system monitoring but still face unwarranted scrutiny and restriction.
+Infact we can see NirSoft 15 years ago wrote a [similar blog](https://blog.nirsoft.net/2009/05/17/antivirus-companies-cause-a-big-headache-to-small-developers/) about this.

+The challenge extends beyond individual developers to affect the broader ecosystem.
+Small developers, in particular, struggle with the ramifications of these false positives, lacking the resources and legal clout that larger companies possess to quickly address and resolve these issues.

+To mitigate these challenges, it is crucial for both users and developers to engage more proactively with antivirus companies.
+This involves reporting false positives, providing feedback on software classifications, and advocating for a more balanced approach that recognizes the legitimate use of Tactical RMM.
+Ultimately, greater awareness and communication can help ensure that essential tools are not unjustly penalized, supporting a more secure and efficient digital environment.
+Remember you are the antivirus companies customer, you by reporting these false positives can help!

 At the moment, Microsoft Windows Defender thinks a go executable with virtually nothing in it is the "Trojan:Win32/Wacatac.B!ml" virus <https://old.reddit.com/r/golang/comments/s1bh01/goexecutables_and_windows_defender/>.

 - Windows Defender ranks as one of the top AVs and can be largely controlled via Tactical.
 Read more about Defender detection rates etc [here](https://www.av-test.org/en/antivirus/business-windows-client/windows-10/october-2022/microsoft-defender-antivirus-4.18-222516/).